 Sometimes we need to be the change that we want to see in the world.
 Philip Patson – Creative and social entrepreneur, writer, comedian, human rights promoter, and award-winning diversity consultant – is the very definition of a changemaker.
-He is the Managing Director of Diversity New Zealand, an organisation which offers facilitated discussions, consultations, keynotes and workshops about embracing and working with diversity.
+He is the Managing Director of Diversity New Zealand, an organisation which offers facilitated discussions, consultations, keynotes, and workshops about embracing and working with diversity.

-Philip, alongside psychologist Barbara Pike, and artist/illustrator Sam Orchard, have created a free children’s book, My Friend is a Superhero!.
+Philip, alongside psychologist Barbara Pike, and artist/illustrator Sam Orchard, has created a free children’s book, My Friend is a Superhero!.
 The story is about Jack, a boy who uses a wheelchair, and the story is told through his friend’s eyes.

-Here at Social Work Helper, we’ve had the privilege of an exclusive interview with Philip, Barbara and Sam about their book My Friend is a Superhero!
+Here at Social Work Helper, we’ve had the privilege of an exclusive interview with Philip, Barbara, and Sam about their book My Friend is a Superhero!

 Firstly, thank you very much for taking part in our interview!
 To start, could you please tell us about the origins of My Friends is a Superhero?
 How did the idea come about?

 Barbara: The book came about as a result of casual conversations between myself and Philip while I was working as Philip’s EA for Diversity NZ.
 I remember we were discussing children’s reactions to seeing a person with a disability compared to that of their parents.
 For example, a child might see a person in a wheelchair and rush up to them to ask questions, or be shy and unsure what to say, or ask their parents rather loudly why that person can’t walk!!

 Parents mostly seem to be quite embarrassed or not sure how to respond.
 However Philip’s perspective, as a person who uses a wheelchair himself, was that he would welcome and encourage children’s curiosity and learning.
 He mentioned even finding it refreshing since kids will typically jump right into a conversation about disability with no prior assumptions!